 The quarterly financials statement have been prepared in accordance with IFRS as issued by the IASB.
 The Company has consistently applied the accounting policies used in the preparation of its interim IFRS financial statements with the exception of the new standards adopted and the change in accounting policy as described in the financial statements.
 The Company's functional and presentation currency is the Canadian dollar.

-Management's discussion and analysis For the years ended September 30, 2021, and 2020 (Expressed in Canadian dollars)
+Management's discussion and analysis For the three and six-months periods ended December 31, 2021 and 2020 (Expressed in Canadian dollars)

 4. CASH FLOW